DeepakV3295/adnn-ecu-report/presentation/presentation.md

 - Trucks are another example of embedded systems
 - Embedded Device example is an Electronic Control Unit ECU aboard a Scania truck

+## Traditional Paradigm

+- Embedded devices collects data to a Database, Data collected at Databased, and used by a Server to perform neural network model training (figure)
+- Neural network development and training on a resource rich environment (server)
+- Inference applications on the ECU
+- Training and Inference separated
+- Requires utilizing bandwidth to send data

+## Federated Learning

+- Data privacy concerns pioneered federated learning approaches
+- Models further trained on ECU, data kept on device
+- Central Server performs aggregation

 ## Goal : Neural Network Training on Scania ECU

 (one)